-Ransomware-Locky is a ransomware that upon execution encrypts certain file types present in the user's system.
-The compromised user has to pay the attacker to get the files decrypted.
+Ransomware-Locky is a ransomware, which upon execution, encrypts certain file types present in the user's system.
+The compromised user has to pay ransom to the attacker to get the files decrypted.

-This threat is detected under the following detection name:
+McAfee detects this threat under the following detection name: